 print (“comment the feedback”)

-Suppose we want a block of code to repeat for number of times or till when a condition is matched, to write the same line again and again would not only make are code bigger and bulky but will also make it unreadable for this situations we are provided with loops, they repeat a specific block of code until some condition is reached.
-Most used iterations are for loop, while loop, do while loop.
+Suppose we want a block of code to repeat a number of times or till when a condition is matched, to write the same line again and again would not only make our code bigger and bulky but will also make it unreadable for this situation we are provided with loops, they repeat a specific block of code until some condition is reached.
+Most used iterations are for loop, while loop, do-while loop.

-Data structures are the specialized way of organizing and storing data.
+Data structures are specialized ways of organizing and storing data.
 Some basic data structures include arrays, and some more complex ones are record, tree, list, stack, queue and much more.
-Any data structure is designed to organize data to suit a specific purpose so that it can be accessed and worked with in appropriate ways.
+Any data structure is designed to organize data to suit a specific purpose so that it can be accessed and worked in inappropriate ways.
 In computer programming, a data structure may be selected or designed to store data for the purpose of working on it with various algorithms.

 IDE or the Integrated Development Environment is one of the most important components of a coder’s life as it provides essential comprehensive facilities to programmers for software development.
-Truthfully there are no best IDE choices would vary from one to other, so I provide you with the selection of best on basis of most popular choices.
+Truthfully there are no best IDE choices that would vary from one to another, so I provide you with the selection of best on basis of the most popular choices.

 An IDE normally consists of a source code editor, build automation tools, debugger but is not limited only to them.
-IDE is more than any of these features as it provides a power to connect all of them at one place, besides it, almost all best IDEs have intelligent code auto-completion which suggests what would be possible syntax you are trying to write at real-time.
+IDE is more than any of these features as it provides the power to connect all of them in one place, besides it, almost all best IDEs have intelligent code auto-completion which suggests what would be possible syntax you are trying to write in real-time.

-API stands for application programming Interface; it is a set of some predefined protocols and tools which helps in developing a good application software.
-In simple terms, API is a set of clearly defined methods which helps in communication between various components.
+API stands for application programming interface; it is a set of predefined protocols and tools which help in developing good application software.
+In simple terms, API is a set of clearly defined methods that helps in communication between various components.
 An API is usually related to a software library.
 The API describes and prescribes the expected behavior (a specification) while the library is an actual implementation of this set of rules.
 A single API can have multiple implementations (or none, being abstract) in the form of different libraries that share the same programming interface.

 15. Compiled and interpreted Languages:

-Compiled languages are the programming languages which needs to be compiled before the usage i.e., your code needs to be built into a binary file application and that file is made to run and checked for error at the compile time, this error includes incorrect syntax, improper usage of statements and much more.
-Example of such languages: C. CPP, Java, Swift, etc.
+Compiled languages are the programming languages that need to be compiled before the usage i.e., your code needs to be built into a binary file application and that file is made to run and checked for error at the compile time, this error includes incorrect syntax, improper usage of statements and much more.
+Examples of such languages: C. CPP, Java, Swift, etc.

-Interpreted languages are the programming languages which need not be compiled before execution rather they are interpreted on the host machine reading the code directly, and providing instructions to the system on how to execute the program.
-Example of such languages: PHP, Python, JS, etc.
+Interpreted languages are the programming languages that need not be compiled before execution rather they are interpreted on the host machine reading the code directly, and providing instructions to the system on how to execute the program.
+Examples of such languages: PHP, Python, JS, etc.